 The trustee, whose duties are ministerial in nature, has not participated in selecting the portfolio of any trust.
 In accordance with the trust agreement, the trustee shall keep records of all transactions at its office.
-Such records shall include the name and address of, and the number of units held by, every unitholder of the trust which, so long as the Depository Trust Company is acting, shall be solely its nominee, Cede & Co.
+Such records shall include the name and address of, and the number of units held by, every unitholder of the trust, which, so long as The Depository Trust Company is acting, shall be solely its nominee, Cede& Co.
 Such books and records shall be open to inspection by any unitholder at all reasonable times during usual business hours.
 The trustee shall make such annual or other reports as may from time to time be required under any applicable state or federal statute, rule or regulation.
 The trustee shall keep a certified copy or duplicate original of the trust agreement on file in its office available for inspection at all reasonable times during usual business hours by any unitholder, together with a current list of the securities held in the trust.
 Pursuant to the trust agreement, the trustee may employ one or more agents for the purpose of custody and safeguarding of securities comprising the trust.
+As authorized by the trust agreement, the sponsor has engaged a clearing broker for the trust who will maintain custody of the trust's Options.
+The trustee does not participate in the selection of brokers and holds only the trust's cash and assets other than Option's, if any.